 Example: Small to medium sized alterations and additions, replacement of existing building identification signage

 |Exempt development||Minor landscaping works, repair of building items – painting, plastering etc, ancillary event development.Example:|

 To assist in clarifying application requirements, you should prepare preliminary information and drawings of the proposed development.
 Prior to lodgement, you should discuss lodgement requirements with us to clarify as much as possible, including:

 Development Applications can be lodged in person or posted to:

 Sydney Olympic Park NSW 2127

-Sydney Olympic Park Authority will endeavor to process and determine Development Applications as diligently and efficiently as possible.
+We will endeavour to process and determine Development Applications as diligently and efficiently as possible.
 However please note that the statutory time frames for development application 'deemed refusal' are set out in the Environmental Planning and Assessment Regulation 2000, and include:

 Once planning approval has been obtained, work-related approvals may also be required.
-This may include work permits, road opening permits and construction hoarding permits.
-Permits and applications are found in the resource centre
+This includes work permits, road opening permits and construction hoarding permits.
+Permits and applications are found in the Resource Centre.